Big D and the Kids Table: Stomp / Stroll and Do Your Art (2013–present)

 In 2014, the band performed "Good Luck" in its entirety, which featured several of the original members of the band returning to the stage for the first time in over a decade, including Marc Flynn.
 In 2014 and once again in 2015, Chris Bush appeared live with the band for the first time since his departure in 2005.
-In September 2015, it was reported that the band would be providing theme music for an American-produced animated special featuring Domo, the mascot of Japanese public broadcaster NHK, entitled Domo Rock!, starring veteran actor George Takei.
+In September 2015, it was reported that the band would be providing theme music for an American-produced animated special featuring Domo, the mascot of Japanese public broadcaster NHK, titled Domo Rock!, starring veteran actor George Takei.

 The band continues to tour semi-frequently.
 Trombonist Logan La Barbera, formerly of The Flaming Tsunamis and Royal City Riot joined the band in 2013 after Billy Kottage played with Big D on trombone periodically throughout 2013 before joining Reel Big Fish.
 Saxophonist Jonathan Degen, formerly of Royal City Riot, joined Big D in 2015 as well while O'Connor was absent from tours and shows and Degen has played with the band ever since.
 Their live shows near Boston sometimes feature former touring and recording members such as trumpet player Dan Stoppelman, bassist Steve Foote, guitarist Sean P. Rogan, and most frequently, trombonist Paul Cuttler, among others.
 In 2017, drummer Derek Davis left the band to do guitar/drum tech for bands like Joan Jett and the Blackhearts and The Dropkick Murphys.
 Derek Davis was replaced by Alex Brander.
 Some of their live performances and occasionally their tours feature the "Doped Up Dollies" singers.
-As of mid 2019, the band has stated that they have begun recording a new full-length album.

-On July 13, 2021, the band announced via Consequences of Sound that their first new studio album of all original material in eight years, Do Your Art, will be released on October 22, 2021, through SideOneDummy records.
+On October 22, 2021, SideOneDummy released the band's first new studio album of all original material in eight years, titled Do Your Art.
 The 20-song album was recorded in early 2021 and produced by Matt Appleton of Reel Big Fish, the Inevitables, and Goldfinger.
 The first single off this record, "Too Much," was released with an accompanying music video on July 16, 2021.